BamaInsider - Meet the 2021 Alabama Crimson Tide Football Commitments

 Meet the 2021 Alabama Crimson Tide Football Commitments

 The Alabama Crimson Tide's 2021 class has really surged recently.
-Seven players committed to Alabama since June 29.
+Eight players committed to Alabama since June 29.

 Get to know all the guys who plan on making Tuscaloosa their new home below.